yufeizhao/yufeizhao.github.io/gtac/index.md

 ## Lectures

 - **Lecture 1** (9/7) Introduction to the course.
 Schur's theorem and Ramsey's theorem.
 Overview of developments in additive combinatorics.
-- **Lecture 2** (9/12) Mantel's theorem and Turán's theorem ...
+- **Lecture 2** (9/12) Mantel's theorem and Turán's theorem.
+Statement of Erdős-Stone-Simonovits theorem
+- **Lecture 3** (9/14) Proof of Erdős-Stone-Simonovits theorem ...

 ## [Course notes](https://www.overleaf.com/docs/10882601ffdwmvdgdptp/pdf.pdf)

 Each student taking the class for credit is expected to write course notes on one (or more, depending on class size) lecture(s).
-The LaTeX files are hosted on our [Overleaf project](https://www.overleaf.com/read/qdwqkgfnrkwr) (registered class participants will receive a separate link by email allowing read-write access to the project).
+The LaTeX files are hosted on our [Overleaf project](https://www.overleaf.com/read/qdwqkgfnrkwr) (registered class participants have received a separate link by email allowing read-write access to the project).

 Everyone should contribute to editing the notes.